 Supervision of Trainee.
 Each intern will provide individual supervision to two total trainees in the externship or practicum program.

-Intern supervision is regularly scheduled and sufficient relative to the intern's professional responsibility assuring, at a minimum, that a full-time intern will receive 4 hours of supervision per week, at least 2 hours of which will include individual supervision.
+Intern supervision is regularly scheduled to ensure, at a minimum, that full-time interns will receive 4 hours of supervision per week, at least 2 hours of which will include individual supervision.
 Interns meet with individual and group supervisors each week.
-Five and a half or six hours of supervision are provided in the following areas:
+Four and a half to six hours of supervision are provided in the following areas:

 Individual Supervision of Individual Therapy Clients.
 Each intern will have two clinical supervisors for individual therapy cases.
 Each supervisor will work with the intern for five to six cases, and one supervisor will supervise intake and crisis intervention sessions.
-Each supervisor will provide an hour a week of supervision.
+Each supervisor will provide one hour of weekly supervision.

 Supervision of Supervision.
 Supervision for the intern's work as a supervisor will be provided in small-group format with one other intern, supervised by a licensed psychologist.
 The initial phase of Supervision Training will incorporate didactic information regarding theories of supervision, discussion of Center policies and procedures regarding supervisory responsibilities, and the opportunity to hear about others' supervision styles.